Rural Event Management

 Investigation of the economic, socio-cultural, and environmental impacts (positive and negative) of events and their management.

-- Critically analyse and appraise the development, size and shape of the rural events industry in the UK.
+- Critically analyse and appraise the development, size and shape of the rural tourism and event management industry.

-- Critically evaluate the contribution and impacts of rural events in social, cultural economic and environmental terms.
+- Critically evaluate the contribution and impacts of rural tourism and events in social, cultural, economic and environmental terms.